artefactual/atom-docs/admin-manual/installation/linux.rst

 A relatively new search server based on Apache Lucene and developed in Java that has brought AtoM a lot of advanced features, performance and scalability.
-This is probably the biggest change introduced in AtoM |version| and we are pleased with the results.
+This is probably the biggest change introduced in AtoM 2.x and we are pleased with the results.

 Ubuntu doesn't provide a package but you can download it directly from the